 Atsushi Sorita, M.D., a senior fellow in preventive medicine at Mayo Clinic, describes a study that found more people die and emergency hospital treatment takes longer for heart attack victims who arrive at the hospital during off-hours.

 Researchers say the discovery of how sodium ions pass through the gill of a zebrafish may be a clue to understanding a key function in the human kidney.
 The findings from a collaboration between Mayo Clinic and the Tokyo Institute of Technology ...

 Somali Americans develop twice the antibody response to rubella from the current vaccine compared to Caucasians.

-Mayo Clinic is announcing the first stem cell clinical trial for pediatric congenital heart disease in the US.
-The trial aims to determine how stem cells from autologous umbilical cord blood can help children with hypoplastic left heart syndrome or HLHS.
+Mayo Clinic is announcing the first stem cell clinical trial for pediatric congenital heart disease in the U.S. The trial aims to determine how stem cells from autologous umbilical cord blood can help children with hypoplastic left heart syndrome (HLHS).

-Stem Cells are the starting point for all the tissues in your body.
+Stem cells are the starting point for all the tissues in your body.
 Your body grows them all the time.
-So, Mayo researchers thought why not put them work healing damaged tissues like heart muscle or bone.
+So, Mayo researchers thought why not put them to work healing damaged tissues such as heart muscle or bone.